Department of Finance Code of Conduct

 - money owed by a previous employer, client or partner;

-- personal loans receivable from members of staff members' immediate families and small personal loans receivable from other persons where staff members have loaned the moneys receivable;
+- personal loans received from immediate family members of the employee and small personal loans received from other persons where the employee has loaned the moneys receivable;

 - any liability, such as a car loan, home renovation loan or credit card account, from a financial institution or business entity granted on terms available to the general public; and

-- any position, membership or outside activity required to be held or engaged in as a condition of employment or as part of a staff member’s official duties.
+- any position, membership or outside activity required to be held or engaged in as a condition of employment or as part of an employee's official duties.

 Appendix 1